rgeorgia/biblenotes/content/life-group/romans_week3.md

 >
 >Faith is a relationship of transforming grace.
 It is a not a merely juridical or declarative reality.
 It is a psychological reality, because it is an act and habit by which the soul permits itself to be seized and grasped by Christ.
 >
 >Faith, then, is my foundational relationship to the person of Christ, and in giving him my trust and obedience I trust and obey God.
-As my faith grows by serving as the basis of my decisions and choices in life, my soul is altered by faith <sup>3</sup>
+As my faith grows by serving as the basis of my decisions and choices in life, my soul is altered by faithsup3sup

 ### Resources